Loopring/protocols/README.md

 ## Building

-Before building retrieve the source code for the dependencies:
+Before building (not just the first time, also after a git pull) retrieve the source code for the dependencies:

-    git submodule update --init --recursive
+    git submodule update --init --remote --merge --recursive

 If you are using Linux:

     ./install_dependencies_linux.sh

 If you are using Mac:

     ./install_dependencies_mac.sh